nmaksimova/square-panda-cb92c/src/pages/index.md

       ## NEW GROUP CLASS!!!

-      **Bachata for Beginners.** Starting on Wednesday, July 24th at 6:00 pm
+      **Salsa for Beginners.** Starting on Thursday, August 15th at 6:45 pm